 - using the money accumulated to buy investments such as stocks, mutual funds, ETFs, corporate bonds and/or government bonds

 I don't have to wait until I have $15,000.
-I could move money out of the account into a private-sector one much sooner.
-But note that retirement savers can have just one myRA in a lifetime so be ready to invest privately before making this move.
+I could move money out of the account into a private-sector one much sooner, and now account holders will need to move money sooner rather than later.